Western Living Magazine

 Want to keep the holiday celebrations going?
 Give Lawren Moneta’s stuffing biscuits a try.
 Made with sage, thyme and rosemary, they’re just as herby and just as buttery as the real thing.
 We recommend you keep these ones in your back pocket for your Christmas dinner, as they’re guaranteed to please a crowd!

-Since this plant-based recipe uses neither butter, cream nor eggs, these have a unique texture; they’re not as crumbly as a British scone or as crumbly as an American biscuit.
+Since this plant-based recipe uses neither butter, cream nor eggs, these have a unique texture; they’re not as crumbly as a British scone or as flaky as an American biscuit.
 Of course, that doesn’t make them any less delicious—the soy milk, maple syrup and olive oil glaze is the perfect complement to the macadamia feta and herb filling.

 These cream biscuits from Julie Van Rosendaal are a cinch to make.
 Simply mix all the dry ingredients together in a bowl, stir in some cream until the dough comes together and then knead a few times on a lightly floured surface.
 You’re going to want to serve these with fried chicken—trust us.